xuankimtran/docs-1/pages/katalon-studio/tutorials/generate_css_xpath_selector_spy_web_utility.md

 ### Start-with()

-The Start-with method finds the element that attributes value changes on refresh or any operation on the web page.
-In this expression, the starting text of the attribute is used to find the element that attributes changes dynamically.
-You can also find the element that the attribute value is static (not changing).
+The Start-with method finds the element using the starting text of an attribute.
+This method is useful when the first part of the attribute value is fixed (static), and the rest is dynamic.

 Example: